 11. Turn your customers into promoters for your product by setting up a viral invite loop.

 12. If you can create a pricing system that doesn’t make customers feel like they’re getting screwed over, they’ll love you for it (Slack does this with their “fair billing policy”).

-Slack get 100,000,000 website visitors every month.
+Slack gets 100,000,000 website visitors every month.
 That’s more than Salesforce, HubSpot, Intercom, Zendesk, Mailchimp, Shopify and every other software company in the world.

 But it’s not all about that.

-Slack are a role model for what it takes to build a software product loved by both small businesses and fortune 100 companies alike.
+Slack is a role model for what it takes to build a software product loved by both small businesses and fortune 100 companies alike.